Annastrin/codecademy-appointment-app/README.md

 # Codecademy Appointment App

-This is a Codecademy project that consists of two pages: one to view and add contacts and one to view and add appointments.
+This is a Codecademy project that consists of two pages: one to view, add, and delete contacts and one to view, add, and delete appointments.
+Both contacts and appointments are stored in the local storage.
 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Technologies

 - React (Create React App)
 - React Router
+- Redux
+- Redux Persist
 - React Hook Form
 - Material UI